Gonzih/presentation-tool/PLAN.md

   * Iphone 4 is a good example
 * Develop live via figwheel on your mobile
 * Use memoize
+  * It will skip component rebuilding on parent updates
 * Be aggressive with your caching strategy for pure functions/components
 * iOS remote debugging is hard
 * Chrome remote debugging is a dream